poros/poros.github.io/_drafts/2020-10-18-mum-automation.markdown

 The second automation you want to invest in is an automatic **tracker of your migration progress**.
 This can be very easy, like a list and a counter of migrated use cases over all the ones running on the old system.
 If your company has been around for a while, this will likely already exist.
 If it doesn't, many future engineers will be in your debt.

 Before getting into the weeds of this migration phase, take some time to **polish** your product and your migration automation while you **wait** for the feedback from the beta users.
 Waiting might feel excruciating when you've gained so much momentum from the beta stage, but it is giving your users and management breathing room to establish **trust** in the new system just by using it and seeing it running.
 If you still have some lingering reliability problems, now is probably the best moment to iron them out before going full throttle.
-Waiting time is also a good time for restrospection.
+Waiting time is also a good time for retrospection.

 I have built into my recipe for migrations a good deal of escape hatches to avoid the catastrophic failure of a never-ending or abandoned migration, and this one is the **last chance** you have.
 Be absolutely certain that your company **really** wants to do this migration: **it isn't too late**.
 Failing now will have a non-negligible cost, with three production use cases to roll back, a probably compromised trust relationship with your sponsors, and a big blow to your team morale and motivation.
 But, trust me, this is nothing compared to what your company and your team are going to spend over time maintaining the complexity of two systems that no one is satisfied with until a third, harder, migration comes over.
 Don't be scared of throwing away months of development time: those are [sunk costs](https://en.wikipedia.org/wiki/Sunk_cost) and you'll never get them back.
 You, your team and management should rely on each other to make the best decision with the data you have.